Want to know more about KVM and what it can do for you? Click Here

 Configuration becomes easy with IP-based KVM because you can take advantage of the inbuilt tools that IP provides, such as DHCP.
 The DHCP server, hosted within the network, helps automatically set the network IP addresses for you.
 The network configuration of each individual device is handled by the controller software, meaning that a system is extremely easy to set up and expand.

 The investment made by the big hardware manufacturers such as Cisco, HP and Jupiter to develop and optimise their networking equipment is hundredfold the investment made by proprietary hardware manufacturers.
 In 2016, the Ethernet switch market was worth about $24.5 billion; of which Cisco, HP and Juniper made up 70%.
-Keeping this in mind, technology and IP-based KVM hardware manufacturers like Adder Technology can utilise the investment these large businesses make into network research and development by using IP as the transport network.
+Keeping this in mind, technology and IP-based KVM hardware manufacturers like Adder Technology can utilize the investment these large businesses make into network research and development by using IP as the transport network.

 10. Future proof your network